patx/mkvdb/README.md

 Is it a little pointless if you already know Mongo?
 Yeah.
 But if ya just want to `set` and `get` without thinking about collections or schemas, it’s perfect.
-I made this because [pickleDB](https://patx.github.io/pickledb) doesn't play nice with ASGI but I like its dumb API anyway :) There's no docs yet, so just look at the source code - its really short I promise.
+I made this because [pickleDB](https://patx.github.io/pickledb) doesn't play nice with ASGI but I like its dumb API anyway :) [Read a little more about mkvDB in this blog post.](https://thoughts.harrisonerd.com/post/693a32cee5c413ce5f061c19)

 ```python
 from mkvdb import Mkv